 Crating is fine for some breeds, but beagles don’t do well with it.
 The confinement is frustrating, and they will spend all their time trying to escape, which could lead to injury.

 The breed is a hyper breed, so yes, beagles tend to be hyper.
 Beagle puppies are almost always hyper and tend to get into trouble.
 However, beagles that are two years old or older are calmer.
 Senior dogs are more interested in being your companion than physical activity.

 Yes, most beagles will calm down after being neutered.
 Neutering is a good idea if you don’t plan on breeding your dog.
 This keeps the unwanted animal population down, keeps your dog from wanting to wander off, and decreases health risks, including cancers.

 Are Beagles Easy to Train?

 Beagles are super smart, so they are easy to train.
 The best way to train them is with reward incentives.
-Dog owners should also make training into a game so your dog looks forward to it and enjoys time spent with you.
+Dog owners should also turn training into a game, so your dog looks forward to it and enjoys time spent with you.
 Be sure to always offer positive verbal reinforcement rather than negative reactions during training.

 Beagles are some of the smartest dogs around and make great additions to the family.
 They are loving and fun but do require work as they are hyperactive.
 Families choosing this breed should have a plan for play, training, and lots of interaction, so both dogs and humans remain happy for years to come.